The interiors ingredients you need for a cosy living room

 3. Soften the floor with a rug

 There’s nothing like a rug for pulling a space together and making it feel homely.
-Wooden floors look beautiful but they can make a living room seem cold or sparsely decorated.
-This is where the natural texture of a jute or wool rug can really ramp up the cosy level.
-As well as feeling soft underfoot, it’ll absorb sound and make a large room echo less.
-If you have an open-plan living room that has dining and sitting areas, complementary area rugs will also help to define and zone those spaces.
-Do as interior designers do and go for a large size to anchor your furniture and pull your colour scheme together.
+Wooden floors look beautiful but they sometimes make a living room feel a little cold - thankfully a wool rug can really ramp up the cosy level.
+As well as feeling soft underfoot, it’ll absorb sound and reduce echo in a large room.
+A top tip?
+Do as interior designers do and opt for a big rug to anchor your furniture and pull a colour scheme together.

 4. Set the tone

-Music can make or break the mood of a room.
-Being cosy involves all of the senses and sound shouldn’t be overlooked.
-Hearing a favourite song or piece of music can instantly trigger good memories, relax you when you’re feeling tense, or – from a practical point of view – help to block out other less-relaxing noises (we’re looking at you, passing cars).
-Now we’re spending more time at home, it’s a great time to invest in a compact, voice-controlled speaker for your living room so you don’t even need to get up from the sofa to set the tone.
+Being cosy involves all of the senses, and sound shouldn’t be overlooked because there's nothing quite like hearing your favourite music.
+Invest in a compact, voice-controlled speaker for your living room so you don’t need to get up from the sofa to set the tone.
 Play some vintage jazz, mix a drink and pretend you’re in a New York lounge bar.

 6. Layer up blankets and throws

-For movie nights at home, name a more iconic duo than the sofa and a soft wool throw.
-They’ll keep you warm through a guilty pleasure rewatch of You’ve Got Mail and when they’re not being used, throws earn their keep on the aesthetic front, too.
-Drape your blanket over the back or arm of a sofa, the extra layers of texture will look stylish, soften the look of your furniture and add a tactile vibe.
-Neutral colours and natural fibres always feature in the best stylist-dressed rooms and a classic check or waffle knit can add some extra interest where it’s needed.
+For movie nights at home, name a more iconic duo than the sofa and a soft wool or cashmere throw.
+They’ll keep you warm through a Netflix binge and when they’re not being used, throws earn their keep on the aesthetic front, too.
+Drape your blanket over the back or arm of a sofa – the extra layers of texture will look stylish, soften the look of your furniture and add a tactile vibe – plus, they're an easy way to add colour or pattern to a room, too.

 7. Display the things you love

-Displaying meaningful items and artfully arranging your best coffee table books will add colour and character to a minimalist living room.
-Shelves might not be the first things that spring to mind when thinking about a snug space, but position them along empty walls and in fireplace alcoves to display houseplants, ornaments, travel mementos, candlesticks, framed photos – anything that you love.
+Artfully arranging your best coffee table books and displaying meaningful items will add colour and character to a minimalist living room.
+Adding shelves might not be the first thing that springs to mind when considering a snug space, but you can add them along empty walls and in fireplace alcoves to display houseplants, ornaments, travel mementos, candlesticks, framed photos and anything that you love.
 They’re the perfect way to fill a sparse living room with personality and happy memories – all conducive to a warm, contented feeling.

 8. Arrange plump piles of cushions